MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 **FRm** (FlexRay Minus, the negative signal).
 The FlexRay cable provided with your Myorobotic system is shown in :numref:`EAESS_its-figure`.
 The pink cable is used for the FRp and the green cable for the FRm signal.
-The MYO-Ganglions feature two pairs of FlexRay connections (see Figure [fig:MyoGanglionConnectivity]) which affords easy daisy-chaining of multiple MYO-Ganglions.
+The MYO-Ganglions feature two pairs of FlexRay connections (see :numref:`EAESS_your-figure`) which affords easy daisy-chaining of multiple MYO-Ganglions.

 .. _EAESS_its-figure: